gdv/resume/resume.md

 direction the multiple sequence alignment problem has been formally introduced in (Altschul, Lipman SIAM J. Appl.
 Math.
 1989), even though it had already been studied previously, and some of its variant are intractable.
-The candidate has studied some restrictions of the problem that have strong biological interest proving that such restrictions are computationally hard to solve, by employing polynomial reductions.
-Afterwards he has paid attention to other biologically relevant variants of the multiple sequence alignment problems, designing a smooth-polynomial programming based (Arora, Karger e Karpinski J.Comp.
+I have studied when this problem can be solved efficiently, even in an approximate sense.
-Syst.
-Sci.
-2000) approximation scheme, as well as some heuristics.
-Two more formulation of the same biological problems are computing the longest common subsequence and the shortest common supersequence; two classical combinatorial problems that have found new applications in Molecular Biology.
-Both problems are NP-hard even on binary alphabet.
+I have developed new algorithms for some different notions of sequence comparison, related to the classical notion of longest common subsequence and shortest common supersequence.
+Those two combinatorial problems  have found new applications in Molecular Biology.
-The candidate has described and experimentally analyzed some new approximation algorithm for those problems.
-Moreover the longest common subsequence problems has a variant, called exemplar common subsequence, which has been introduced in studying genomic rearrangements.
-The candidate has proved that computing efficiently a solution for such problem is NP-hard and has designed efficient algorithms for some important cases.

 ### Phylogeny reconstruction and comparison

 Reconstructing phylogenies is another problem that has great relevance in Computational Biology, as a phylogeny is an intuitive representation of a common evolutionary history of a set of extant species.
-One of the most common paradigms to efficiently solve such problem is called quartet-based reconstruction (a quartet is the optimal solution over four species): such technique relies on the lack of error in the quarted construction step.
-A technique for overcoming those problems, called quartet cleaning (Jiang, Kearney e Li, SIAM J. Comp.
-2000), allows to find and correct some errors produced by the algorithm.
-The candidate has developed a practical algorithm improving both the running time and the number of errors that can be corrected.
-More recently he has also studied the problem of computing a phylogeny minimizing the number of quartets that are incompatible with a given set of quartets, obtaining an algorithm of mainly theoretical interest.
-The phylogeny comparision problem is fundamental when you have to compare the results of various experiments on the same set of species.
+In this setting I have studied the quartet-based reconstruction technique (a quartet is the optimal solution over four species), developing new algorithms to clean some of the error that inherent in the use of such technique.

+The phylogeny comparison problem is fundamental when you have to compare the results of various experiments on the same set of species.
+I have extensively studied the problem
 In (Amir e Keselman, SIAM J.
 Comp.
 1997) some formulations of the problem have been introduced.
 The candidate has studied the computational complexity of the problem, finding some negative results on the approximability of the maximum